-As part of the continuing effort to align resources with operational priorities, each department was asked to review existing goals and performance measures to ensure alignment with the 2013-14 County Goals and Objectives.
-Departments were tasked with developing measures that are realistic, easily quantifiable, and reflect progress on long-term multi-year strategic initiatives, or the accomplishment of shorter-term tactical objectives.
-Measures must directly correlate to the identified County goals and reflect activities within the department's control.
-In addition, performance measure progress will be updated and reported as part of each quarterly budget process.
+As part of the continuing effort to align resources with operational priorities, each department was asked to review existing performance measures to ensure alignment with the 2013-14 County Goals and Objectives.
+These measures should be realistic, easily quantifiable, and reflect progress on long-term multi-year strategic initiatives or the accomplishment of shorter-term tactical goals, that directly correlate to the identified County objectives and reflect activities within the department's control.
+In addition, performance measurement progress will be updated and reported as part of each quarterly budget process.

-The 2013-14 Adopted Budget book includes prior year accomplishments, departmental strategies to achieve specific County Goals and Objectives, and departmental performance measures to demonstrate if departments are meeting these goals and objectives.
+The 2013-14 Recommended Budget book includes prior year accomplishments, departmental strategies to achieve County Goals and Objectives, and departmental performance measures to demonstrate if departments are meeting the County Goals and Objectives.
 The following page provides a brief synopsis of the County Goals and Objectives and a sample of specific department performance measures for 2013-14.